zaphosting/docs/docs/contribution-submission.md

 ![image](https://github.com/zaphosting/docs/assets/42719082/6a91889f-891d-440d-a5d3-720afc5d8abc)

-The documentation files are named in a simple convention, where the first word refers to the type of guide, typically a game, product or section and any following words refering to the specific section.
+The documentation files are named in a simple convention, where the first word refers to the type of guide, typically a game, product or section and any following words referring to the specific section.
 For example `dedicated-windows.md` refers to the Dedicated Server section, and specifically for the Windows OS.

 In this case, open up the target file that you wish to edit, in this example we will use `dedicated-windows.md`.
 Now that you have opened the file, you will see a rough preview of how it looks based on Markdown (layout may be slightly different due to beta).